 - Collaboration with home care providers

 - Awareness of signs of a loved one’s changing condition (i.e. decreased interest in eating and drinking, withdraw from surroundings, increased sleep, less energy, increased shortness of breath)

 One of the most important rules for the caregiver is to take care of yourself too.

 - Eat Right – the patient may not have an appetite or may not want to eat “good, well-balanced” meals, but you should.

 - Get Some Rest – if you become worn down and exhausted, you won’t be in any condition to care for the patient.
 Have others take a night or two with your loved one.
 Sleep when your loved one sleeps.
 Try to nap when they nap.

 - Take a Break – sometimes you just need to get away.
 Even if it’s only for a couple of hours, do it.
 You are working very hard.
 You deserve a little “down-time” too!

-It’s ok to ask for help.
+It’s okay to ask for help.
 Call Hospice of Southern Illinois at 800-233-1708 and find out how we can help you as you care for your loved one’s needs.
 We want to support you.
-You can also find several free resources right here on our website, click here.